CocoConstant/Learning/README.md

+> DECLARE
+ALL RECORDS ARE BAN
 # Introduction
 There are some records in my daily learning life with my girlfriend, which maybe useful for you when you were confused by similar question.
+And the main field we focus is bioinformatics, so all records are tools, bedrock of biology or compute technology or program language like python.
 # 1.BASH
 There are `bash shell` records,which includes basic command of `bash shell`, basic grammar of `shell` and advanced skills of `shell` like `sed` and `gawk`.
 All the useful script are recorded in the above `bash` directory.
 ## [1.1 basic command of bash](https://github.com/CocoCanstant/Learning/wiki/1.1-BASH-Entry-level)